 Enrollment status is an important issue and is based on the amount of assigned and expected work contained in the program classes.
 Accrediting agencies stipulate that a fulltime enrollment status equates to a student working on course-related assignments between 40-45 hours each week, hence the term "full-time."
 Because each graduate program is unique and has established expected student research and assignment workloads, the number of credits involved in determining enrollment status varies between programs.
 Financial Aid is awarded based on the enrollment status of students following the information below for each program.
 By Department of Education regulations, no financial aid is available for students who are registered for less than half-time.
 Consult the Financial Aid Office for specific questions regarding the program of interest.

-'''

-College of Arts & Sciences - MA-TESOL:

-Full-Time = 9 credits;

-Three-Quarter Time = 7 \text{ or } 8 \text{ credits};

-Half-Time = 6 credits

-College of Business:

-Full-Time = 6 credits;

-Three-Ouarter Time = 5 credits:

-Half-Time = 4 \text{ credits}

-College of Education - Master in Teaching:

-Full-Time = 9 credits;

-Three-Quarter Time = 7-8 credits;

-Half-Time = 6 credits

-College of Education - Master of Education:

-Full-Time = 9 credits;

-Three-Quarter Time = 6-8 credits;

-Half-Time = 5 credits

-College of Ministry:

-Full-Time = 9 credits;

-Three-Quarter Time = 7 \text{ or } 8 \text{ credits};

-Half-Time = 6 credits

-College of Social and Behavioral Sciences - MA-

-Counseling Psychology, Psy.D. in Counseling Psychology

-Full-Time = 9 credits;

-Three-Quarter Time = 7 \text{ or } 8 \text{ credits};

-Half-Time = 6 credits

-College of Social and Behavioral Sciences - MA-

-International Community Development

-Full-Time = 8 credits;

-Three-Quarter Time = 6-7 credits;

-Half-Time = 5 credits

-Exception: graduate students enrolled in their respective

-'''

-graduate program's thesis, dissertation, or internship course will be considered as registered as a half-time student.
+College of Business: Full-Time = 6 credits; Three-Quarter Time = 5 credits; Half-Time = 4 credits College of Education - Master in Teaching; MA-TESOL: Full-Time = 9 credits: Three-Quarter Time = 7-8 credits; Half-Time = $6^$ credits College of Education - Master of Education: Full-Time = 9 credits; Three-Quarter Time = 6-8 credits; Half-Time = $5^$ credits College of Ministry: Full-Time = 9 credits; Three-Ouarter Time = 7 or 8 credits: Half-Time = $6^$ credits School of Nursing: Full-Time = 9 credits; Three-Quarter Time = 7-8 credits; Half-Time = $6^$ credits College of Social and Behavioral Sciences - MA-Counseling Psychology; MA-Clinical Mental Health Counseling; Psy.D.-Counseling Psychology: Full-Time = 9 credits; Three-Quarter Time = 7 or 8 credits; Half-Time = $6^$ credits College of Social and Behavioral Sciences - MA-International Community Development: Full-Time = 8 credits; Three-Quarter Time = 6-7 credits; Half-Time = 5 credits \Exception: graduate students enrolled in their respective graduate program's thesis, dissertation, or internship course will be considered as registered as a half-time student.
 Most graduate programs are based on a cohort system, and attending part time usually is not a readily available option.
 (Consult the applicable portion of this catalog for specific program enrollment options.)
 For this reason, a student is responsible for all complications (concerning the availability of required courses or the ability to meet graduation requirements, for example) that may occur should, for emergency reasons, he or she need to attend less than full time.